MIRRAMS: Learning Robust Tabular Models under Unseen Missingness Shifts: Experiments

 \subsection{Performance Results}

-In this section, we demonstrate that our method trains prediction models that are robust to various cases of missingness distributional shifts.
-For comparison, we first consider five classical machine learning methods: (1) logistic regression with zero-value imputation (LR-0), (2) vanilla MLP with zero imputation (NN-0), (3) Random Forest (RF \citep{breiman2001random}), (4) XGBoost (XGB \citep{chen2016xgboost}), and (5) CatBoost (CB \citep{DBLP:conf/nips/ProkhorenkovaGV18}).
-And we also consider three recent deep learning-based methods: (6) SAINT \citep{DBLP:journals/corr/abs-2106-01342}, (7) TabTransformer (TabTF, \citep{huang2020tabtransformer}), and (8) SwitchTab (STab \citep{wu2024switchtab}).
-We implement the machine learning baselines using official \texttt{Python} packages, including \texttt{xgboost} and \texttt{scikit-learn}.
-For the deep learning-based methods, we implement them based on their publicly available \texttt{GitHub} repositories.
+This section demonstrates that our method trains prediction models that are robust to various cases of missingness distributional shifts.
+For comparison, we first consider five classical machine learning methods: (1) logistic regression with zero-value imputation (LR-0), (2) vanilla MLP with zero imputation (NN-0), (3) Random Forest (RF; \citet{breiman2001random}), (4) XGBoost (XGB; \citet{chen2016xgboost}), and (5) CatBoost (CB; \citet{DBLP:conf/nips/ProkhorenkovaGV18}).
+We implement these baselines using official \texttt{Python} packages, including \texttt{xgboost} and \texttt{scikit-learn}.
+And we also consider three recent deep learning-based methods, all of which provide publicly available \texttt{GitHub} repositories: (6) SAINT \citep{DBLP:journals/corr/abs-2106-01342}, (7) TabTransformer (TabTF; \citet{huang2020tabtransformer}), and (8) SwitchTab (STab; \citet{wu2024switchtab}).

-For each setting, we evaluate the averaged test AUC score of our proposed method across ten datasets and compare it against the baseline methods.
-The averaged results are summarized in Table \ref{tab:sl_result}, and the detailed per-dataset results, including standard deviations, are presented in Appendix \ref{sec:appB3}.
-We observe that our method consistently and significantly outperforms all baselines across all considered scenarios.
-Moreover, it yields stable AUC performance even as the missingness ratio in the test dataset increases, whereas other methods exhibit a sharp performance drop.
-These results highlight that our method enables prediction models to extract label-relevant information while suppressing the influence of missingness patterns, thereby enhancing robustness to distributional shifts in missingness.
+\paragraph{Case 1: Input Missingness} For each setting, we evaluate the averaged test AUC score of our proposed method across ten datasets and compare it against the baseline methods.
+The average results for the MAR and MNAR settings are summarized in Table \ref{tab:sl_result}, and detailed per-dataset results, including standard deviations and results for the MCAR, are provided in Appendix B.

+We observe that our method consistently outperforms all baseline methods, regardless of the type of missingness shift pattern.
+Moreover, it yields stable AUC performance even as the missingness ratio in the test dataset increases, whereas other methods relatively exhibit a sharp performance drop.
+These results highlight that our method enables the prediction model to extract label-relevant information while suppressing the influence of missingness patterns, thereby enhancing robustness to unseen missingness shifts.